John McCain 2008 presidential campaign

 In the general election, facing Democratic nominee, Senator Barack Obama of Illinois, McCain was trailing during most of the season, only gaining a lead in national polls for a period after the Palin announcement and the 2008 Republican National Convention.
 The dominant issue of the campaign became the 2008 financial crisis.
 Unable to gain traction against Obama in presidential debates, the final stages of the campaign saw McCain criticizing Obama for being a "redistributionist" and adopting symbols such as Joe the Plumber.

-On November 4, 2008, McCain lost to Barack Obama in the general election, receiving 173 votes of the electoral college to Obama's 365 and gaining 46 percent of the popular vote to Obama's 53 percent.
-Had McCain been elected, he would have been the first president not born in a U.S. state, as he was born in the Panama Canal Zone (a U.S. territory at the time of McCain's birth).
+On November 4, 2008, McCain lost to Barack Obama in the general election, receiving 173 votes of the electoral college to Obama's 365 and gaining forty-six percent of the popular vote to Obama's fifty-three percent.
+Had McCain been elected, he would have been the first president not born in a U.S. state, as he was born in the Panama Canal Zone (which was a U.S. territory at the time of McCain's birth).
 McCain would have also been the first president from the state of Arizona, and he would have become the oldest elected president.
-This would have surpassed Ronald Reagan's age of 69, whereas Palin would have been the first female vice president, as well as the first vice president from Alaska and outside the mainland United States, and Todd Palin would have also became the first second gentleman of the United States.
-These feats would be accomplished 12 years later by Joe Biden, who was 78 at the time of his election, Kamala Harris and her husband, Doug Emhoff, who would become the first female vice president and second gentleman respectively.
+This would have surpassed Ronald Reagan's age of sixty-nine, whereas Palin would have been the first female vice president, as well as the first vice president from Alaska and outside the mainland United States, and Todd Palin would have also became the first second gentleman of the United States.
+Notably he also would have been the second alumni of the United States Naval Academy since Jimmy Carter to serve as president.
+These feats would eventually be accomplished twelve years later by Joe Biden—seventy-eight at the time of his election—and Kamala Harris and her husband, Doug Emhoff, who would become the first female vice president and second gentleman, respectively.

 McCain would win two more terms as a senator from Arizona in 2010 and 2016 until his death in 2018.